peterlecavalier/learning_swiftui/README.md

 - Day 5: I almost never use switch statements or ternary operators in Python (maybe I should!) so this is a good refresher.
 - Day 6: I think the labeled statements in Swift are pretty cool!
 I've encountered situations in Python before where I wish I had something like this for loops...
 - Day 7: I'm really starting to like Swift's customization with their syntax.
 Although it's a bit more complicated than other languages I've learned, it's really interesting!
+- Day 8: I'm starting to have a lot of fun with this!!
+Today's checkpoint was an interesting example.
+Swift's error handling is a bit tedious in my opinion, but it's nice that it has plenty of safeguards up to prevent you from making mistakes in your code.